 However, much as I think it was time Mr Hill-Wood stood aside, I don’t really agree with people attacking him for being only interested in money.
 Peter Hill-Wood was part of a culture that goes back a long way at Arsenal, where the club was expected to pay its way without a benefactor.
 That’s pretty much how it has always been, and the likes of Hill-Wood and Ken Friar were personally involved since the time that football clubs were valued in total in six figures, there was no such thing as a television contract and players were paid a maximum of £20 a week.
 Let’s not forget it was only three decades ago that Hill-Wood welcomed David Dein’s £292,000 investment for 16.6 per cent of Arsenal with the words “It’s dead money”.
 He never expected the club to be worth £1 billion in his lifetime, that’s for sure.

-He was reportedly miffed that Dein made such a large profit from shares PH-W later sold him, and it’s unfortunately only human nature that he should want to profit himself by selling his last remaining shares to Stan Kroenke for around £5m.
+He was reportedly miffed that Dein made such a large profit from shares PH-W later sold him, and it’s unfortunate that he wanted to profit himself by selling his last remaining shares to Stan Kroenke for around £5m.
 I’m disappointed he broke the family tradition and took that profit: what a gesture it would have been to forego a couple of million pounds he didn’t need and place some shares in trust for the fans instead of taking Kroenke’s dollars.
 It would also have shown up the greed of the other former Board members, who profited far more.
 So PH-W made some profit from Arsenal, but that can hardly have been his original plan when he became a Board member 51 years ago.

 Here are links to other PH-W related posts: